philip-kkk/mazegameproject/readme.txt

 4. USER GUIDE (HOW TO PLAY)
 ---------------------------------------------------------------------------------
-* Movement: Use W, A, S, D or Arrow Keys to move one tile per turn.
+* Movement: Use Arrow Keys to move one tile per turn.
 * Undo: Press 'R' to reverse your last move.
 * Reset: Press 'M' to restart the current level.
 * Exit game: 'Q' to exit the game immediately